-Is vitamin D the solution we’re looking for?
+Vitamin D could be the solution we’re looking for!

 Could Vitamin D be the ray of hope we need?
 As the epidemic is progressing, scientists across the world are looking for solutions.